You all need more time to travel. Right?

 3. Check out the events or festivities

-Besides the sights and attractions that can be found all year around, you should check out are there any particular events or festivities at the time you’re traveling.
+Besides the sights and attractions that can be found all year round, you should check out are there any particular events or festivities at the time you’re traveling.
 Whether you would like to visit it or not, it can surely affect your schedule.

 3. Book an accomodation

 Now that you put everything on the map, it’s time to book an accomodation.
 Whether you have only a day, two or three – booking a place that’s walking distance or close to the places you want to visit will save you a lot of time.
 Even if it’s a bit more expensive, sometimes it can be so worth it.